Santhosh553/Flight-Ticket-Booking/README.md

 # DevRev Task - Flight Ticket Booking
 Online flight booking saves time and money for the customer as well as the airline company thereby making air travel more customer-centric.
 This project is an attempt to simulate the basic concepts of an flight booking system.
+<p><a href="https://chennaiairlines.000webhostapp.com/">Click Here!</a></p>

 This flight ticket booking system has the following features:-